 Method of Enrollment

-Parents request enrollment for their child(ren) by submitting an online Intent to Enroll form prior to or during the school’s open enrollment period.
+Parents request enrollment for their child(ren) by submitting an online Intent to Enroll form.
 This open enrollment form is available on the PPA website (www.parkerperformingarts.org).
 Submitting an Intent to Enroll form in no way guarantees an invitation for enrollment in PPA, nor does it obligate the family to enroll their child(ren) should they receive an invitation.

 PPA will not discriminate against the enrollment of any student as per PPA Non-Discrimination Policy (See Appendix M), and the Directors of the Board and school Principal are responsible for ensuring that the policy is upheld.
 As such, school enrollment will not discriminate on the basis of disability, race, creed, color, gender, national origin, religion, ancestry, socioeconomic status, language, or need for special education services.
 Furthermore, PPA will not discriminate on the basis of performing arts talent or ability, and enrollment will not be based in any way from an audition or of any assessment of a student’s ability or potential in any artistic discipline.
 PPA also prohibits discrimination in enrollment based on the academic ability of any student.
 After students are officially enrolled, PPA reserves the right to test to determine a student’s academic knowledge using diagnostic or placement exams are given per The Colorado Charter Schools Act [C.R.S.
 22-30.5-104 (3)].